bp153373/Custom-Wordpress-Step-By-Step-Form/README.md

 4. Find and click 'E-mail' (next to 'Form') and make it look something like this: <img src="https://gyazo.com/52bf86782f662f5136e097e195955588.png" alt="example">
 5. Save it!
 6. Go, in your wp-admin, to your advanced options where you can add custom CSS and custom scripts (for me this was Flatsome > Advanced).
-7. Copy and paste the CSS from the 'style.css' file into the 'Custom CSS' area. (for me this was Flatsome > Advanced > Custom CSS > All Screens)
+7. Copy and paste the CSS from the 'style.css' file into the 'Custom CSS' area.
+Paste the CSS with the comment "tablets and down" for responsiveness on tablets and paste the CSS with the comment "mobile only" for responsiveness on phones.  (for me this was Flatsome > Advanced > Custom CSS)
 8. Copy and paste everything from 'script.js' into the custom script area (footer script). (for me this was Flatsome > Advanced > Global Settings > Footer Scripts)
 9. Save All Changes!
 10. Place the form on your Page.